American Bullfrog

 Habitat

-In Connecticut, bullfrogs can most often be
+In Connecticut, bullfrogs can most often be found in larger, permanent water bodies or man-made habitats.

-found in large permanent water bodies or man-made habitats.
-This includes areas such as swamps, ponds, lakes, canals, pools, and ditches.
-Unlike other species of frogs, Bullfrogs do not need to stay away from bodies of water occupied by fish.
-Due to their large size, they do not need to worry about being preyed on by fish.
-Tadpoles live in shallow water to avoid predators.
+This includes areas such as swamps, ponds, lakes, pools, and ditches.
+Unlike other species of frogs, bullfrogs do not need to stay away from bodies of water occupied by fish due to their large size.
+Bullfrogs are native to Connecticut and the Eastern United States, however they have become highly invasive in the Western U.S.

 Behavior